-- It is cumulative - CUMULATIVE GRADE POINT AVERAGE (CGPA)

-- o The CGPA measures the quality of a student's coursework. - o The minimum cumulative grade point average (CGPA) required for maintaining SAP in the various programs is a 2.0 and 70% completion rate. - ACI calculates cumulative CGPA which must be 2.0 or greater at midpoint and graduation. - Students must make up failed or missed tests and incomplete assignments to graduate.
+- It is cumulative. - CUMULATIVE GRADE POINT AVERAGE (CGPA) - 1.
+The CGPA measures the quality of a student's coursework. - 2.
+The minimum cumulative grade point average (CGPA) required for maintaining SAP in the various programs is a 2.0 or greater than 70%. - ACI calculates cumulative CGPA which must be 2.0 or greater at end of each payment period SAP evaluation. - Students must make up failed or missed tests and incomplete assignments to bring their SAP to minimum of C- to graduate.